 See Bequal certificate

 FREMAP is a company associated with the United Nations Global Compact UN since 2002.
-By adhering to these values, FREMAP voluntarily agrees to implement the Ten Principles, which are the basis of the Global Compact, in its activities, integrating respect for human and social rights, respect for the environment and the fight against corruption so that business interests are compatible with the values of society at large.
+Through this participation, FREMAP voluntarily agrees to implement the Ten Principles, which are the basis of the Global Compact, in its activities, integrating respect for human and social rights, respect for the environment and the fight against corruption so that business interests are compatible with the values of society.

 The Ten Principles:

-- Businesses should support and respect the protection of internationally proclaimed human rights within their sphere of influence.
+- Businesses should support and respect the protection of internationally proclaimed human rights.

 - Businesses should make sure that they are not complicit in human rights abuses.